Rent safe and private dog parks hosted by locals

 When and How to do Muzzle Training with Your Dog thumbnail

 There is a fair amount of stigma around muzzles, as they have gained an (unearned) association with “aggressive” dogs.
-But muzzles should never be used to punish a dog or as a means of dealing with reactive behavior.
-Let’s dive into what muzzles are, and when they should be used.
+But muzzles should never be used to punish a dog or as a means of dealing with reactive behavior without further training.

-What is a muzzle?
+What is a dog muzzle?

-A muzzle is a device that goes over the mouth of a dog (as well as other animals) that prevents them from biting or from opening their mouth.
-There are several types of muzzles, with basket muzzles generally being the most prevalent.
+There are several types of muzzles, with basket muzzles generally being the most prevalent and humane.
 A basket muzzle looks essentially like a basket strapped to your dog’s mouth.
 They allow for better air circulation than solid muzzles, and most styles of basket muzzle allow the dog to open their mouth enough to pant, eat and drink.
-You can also slip treats through a basket muzzle to reward your dog for good behavior.
+You can also slip treats through a basket muzzle to reward your dog for good behavior!

 When should you use a muzzle?